Cornell-MAE-UG/fa25-portfolio-ap4224/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in aerospace and robotics and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.8/4.0 | Graduation: Month, Year
+  Engineering GPA: 3.2/4.0 | Graduation: May 2028

-- **[High School Name]**
+- **Hillcrest High School**
   *High School Diploma*
-  Graduation: [Month, Year]
+  GPA: 3.99/4.0 | Graduation: May 2024

 ---